How to Combat Loneliness at Christmas

 Christmas at Lovett Care Homes

-We understand the importance of combatting loneliness and isolation.
-At both Hilton House and Goldendale House we create a programme of events and activities to enable residents to socialise, make friends and enjoy life with Lovett Care.
+We understand the importance of combatting loneliness and isolation which is why we create a programme of events and activities to enable residents to socialise, make friends and enjoy life with Lovett Care.
 It is important to have something to look forward to and remain in touch with the wider world.
 See our Festive Events and contact us for further details about life at our care homes.